CsillaFarkas/ParetoPick-R/README.md

 * sliders with actual values instead of scaled values?

 * AHP tab:
-  * structured presentation of decisions and more intuitive explanations
   * map with measure implementation of selected optimum
   * Schmerzgrenzen properly displayed and considered
   * the initial state of the pairwise comparison as "Equal" amplifies the mathematical definition of inconsistency
-  * normalise for different units?
+  * unclear how to best normalise data, difficult particularly for when objectives are scaled very differently

 * Plot last tab: status message so user knows the plot is being rendered!!
 * Front page needs some more explanation